rnek0/helloWorldSass/README.md

-# Some tests to learn Dart Sass
+# One tool to learn Sass

 * Install on Archlinux
 * make a dart file to work with .scss to .css